 Each state keeps a record of their state citizen’s criminal background.
 These state databases are linked together so you are able to track criminal histories from another state.
-You are able to go to courthouse and inquire, or check the website.
+You are able to go to courthouse and inquire in person, or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that it was in a different state, you may have to pay for a more complete search.

 A search of someone’s criminal history you are able to find out if someone has been arrested, charged, or convicted for the following crimes: